harishalwarS/flower-species-classification/README.md

     ├── efficientnetb0_training_accuracy.png
     └── efficientnetb0_validation_loss.png

-## 🛠️ Technologies**
+🛠️ Technologies

-- Python
+Python
-- TensorFlow 2.20
+TensorFlow 2.20
-- NumPy
+NumPy
-- Pandas
+Pandas
-- Matplotlib
+Matplotlib
-- Scikit-learn
+Scikit-learn
-- Pillow
+Pillow
-- ImageHash
+ImageHash
-- Google Colab
+Google Colab
-- GitHub
+GitHub

-## 🔁 Reproducibility
+🔁 Reproducibility

-The experiments were conducted using a fixed dataset split and a random seed of `42`.
+The experiments were conducted using a fixed dataset split and a random seed of 42.

 The final cleaned dataset contains 4,298 images and was divided into:

-- Training: 3,007 images
+Training: 3,007 images
-- Validation: 643 images
+Validation: 643 images
-- Test: 648 images
+Test: 648 images

 All models were trained using the same train-validation-test partition to ensure a controlled comparison.

 The repository provides the main experimental notebook, model comparison results, classification metrics, confusion matrix, training curves, and Grad-CAM visualizations.

-## ⚠️ Limitations
+⚠️ Limitations

-- The dataset contains only five flower classes and may not represent the full diversity of real-world flower species.
+The dataset contains only five flower classes and may not represent the full diversity of real-world flower species.
-- The dataset size and visual diversity are limited compared with large-scale image datasets.
+The dataset size and visual diversity are limited compared with large-scale image datasets.
-- The reported inference latency is specific to the experimental hardware environment.
+The reported inference latency is specific to the experimental hardware environment.
-- Grad-CAM provides qualitative visual explanations and does not establish causal relationships between image regions and predictions.
+Grad-CAM provides qualitative visual explanations and does not establish causal relationships between image regions and predictions.
-- External validation on an independent flower dataset was not performed.
+External validation on an independent flower dataset was not performed.
-- Statistical evaluation across multiple independent training runs was not included.
+Statistical evaluation across multiple independent training runs was not included.

-## 🚀 Future Work
+🚀 Future Work

 Future extensions of this work may include:

-- Evaluation on larger and more diverse flower datasets
-- External validation using independent datasets
-- Inclusion of additional flower species
+Evaluation on larger and more diverse flower datasets External validation using independent datasets Inclusion of additional flower species
-- Quantitative evaluation of explainability methods
-- Robustness testing under different backgrounds and lighting conditions
-- Model compression and quantization for edge deployment
-- Comparison with additional lightweight architectures
-- Multiple training runs for statistical significance analysis
-- Investigation of fine-grained feature extraction and attention mechanisms

-## 🔬 Research Focus
+Quantitative evaluation of explainability methods Robustness testing under different backgrounds and lighting conditions Model compression and quantization for edge deployment Comparison with additional lightweight architectures Multiple training runs for statistical significance analysis Investigation of fine-grained feature extraction and attention mechanisms 🔬 Research Focus

 This project focuses on the combined evaluation of:

-1. Classification performance
+Classification performance
-2. Transfer learning effectiveness
+Transfer learning effectiveness
-3. Computational efficiency
+Computational efficiency
-4. Model explainability
+Model explainability

 Rather than evaluating models only by accuracy, the study considers predictive performance, computational requirements, and visual explanations together.

-## 📌 Project Status
+📌 Project Status

-**Status:** Experimental study completed.
+Status: Experimental study completed.

-The current best-performing model is the fine-tuned EfficientNetB0, achieving **93.83% test accuracy** and **93.86% weighted F1-score** on the cleaned five-class flower dataset.
+The current best-performing model is the fine-tuned EfficientNetB0, achieving 93.83% test accuracy and 93.86% weighted F1-score on the cleaned five-class flower dataset.

-## 📚 References
+📚 References

-1. Sandler, M., Howard, A., Zhu, M., Zhmoginov, A., & Chen, L. C. (2018).
-MobileNetV2: Inverted Residuals and Linear Bottlenecks. *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)*, 4510–4520.
+Sandler, M., Howard, A., Zhu, M., Zhmoginov, A., & Chen, L. C. (2018).
+MobileNetV2: Inverted Residuals and Linear Bottlenecks.
+Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 4510–4520.

-2. Tan, M., & Le, Q. V. (2019).
-EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks. *Proceedings of the 36th International Conference on Machine Learning (ICML)*, 6105–6114.
+Tan, M., & Le, Q. V. (2019).
+EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks.
+Proceedings of the 36th International Conference on Machine Learning (ICML), 6105–6114.

-3. Selvaraju, R. R., Cogswell, M., Das, A., et al. (2017).
-Grad-CAM: Visual Explanations from Deep Networks via Gradient-Based Localization. *Proceedings of the IEEE International Conference on Computer Vision (ICCV)*, 618–626.
+Selvaraju, R. R., Cogswell, M., Das, A., et al. (2017).
+Grad-CAM: Visual Explanations from Deep Networks via Gradient-Based Localization.
+Proceedings of the IEEE International Conference on Computer Vision (ICCV), 618–626.

-## 👤 Author
+👤 Author

-**Harish Alwar S**
+Harish Alwar S

 This repository contains the experimental implementation and analysis associated with the flower species classification study.